gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/dev_guide.md

 To implement a new operator for an existing backend, you need to write 5 methods: 1 for [preparation](@ref Preparation) and 4 corresponding to the variants of the operator (see above).
 For first-order operators, you may also want to support [in-place functions](@ref "Mutation and signatures"), which requires another 5 methods (defined on `f!` instead of `f`).

-The method `prepare_operator` must output an `extras` object of the correct type.
+The method `prepare_operator` must output a `prep` object of the correct type.
-For instance, `prepare_gradient(f, backend, x)` must return a [`DifferentiationInterface.GradientExtras`](@ref).
+For instance, `prepare_gradient(f, backend, x)` must return a [`DifferentiationInterface.GradientPrep`](@ref).
-Assuming you don't need any preparation for said operator, you can use the trivial extras that are already defined, like `DifferentiationInterface.NoGradientExtras`.
+Assuming you don't need any preparation for said operator, you can use the trivial prep that are already defined, like `DifferentiationInterface.NoGradientPrep`.
-Otherwise, define a custom struct like `MyGradientExtras <: DifferentiationInterface.GradientExtras` and put the necessary storage in there.
+Otherwise, define a custom struct like `MyGradientPrep <: DifferentiationInterface.GradientPrep` and put the necessary storage in there.

 ## New backend